Master of Sacred Music

 Boston University's program is the oldest (BU is also host to the oldest higher education program in music in the United States) and Notre Dame's is the youngest (admitting its first students for Fall 2005).
 An MSM program at Union Theological Seminary was dissolved when UTS' Institute of Sacred Music was dissolved and moved to Yale.

-As of November 14, 2012, Luther Seminary has ended their MSM program.
-Current students will be permitted to finish out their studies, but no new applicants will be accepted.
-This decision was made by President Richard Bliese, against the recommendations of the seminary's Educational Leadership Committee (ELC).
+On November 14, 2012, Luther Seminary ended its MSM program; then-current students were permitted to finish out their studies, but no new applicants were accepted following the decision, which was made by President Richard Bliese against the recommendations of the seminary's Educational Leadership Committee (ELC).